rbw/flask-journey/README.rst

 ----------

 - Dead simple blueprint and route management that works with vanilla blueprints in Flask
-- Drop-in replacement for ``flask.Blueprint.route`` with support for Marshmallow deserialization + validation and marshalling
+- Drop-in replacement for ``flask.Blueprint.route`` with support for Marshmallow

 Installing